covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 functions can be used to turn recurrent contact models on and off or to implement that school classes only meet on weekdays, make sick individuals stay home, etc..

+Note that sid automatically implements that dead people and people who need intensive care do not have contacts anymore.

 .. _assort_by:

 ``"assort_by"``